How to Check for Evictions? A Landlord's Complete Guide

 Conversely, consider another applicant, Sarah, who also has an eviction on her record from five years ago.
 Upon checking her rental history reports and conducting background checks, you find the eviction was due to a temporary job loss.
 Since then, she has maintained a stable employment history.

-Her recent rental history shows on-time rent payments, and her current landlord provides a positive reference.
+Her recent full rental history report shows on-time rent payments, and her current landlord provides a positive reference.
 In this case, Sarah's previous eviction appears to be an isolated incident rather than a pattern, suggesting she could be a reliable tenant now.

 It's important to remember that these scenarios illustrate how different factors can influence a landlord's decision regarding tenants with eviction histories.
 Every tenant application is unique and deserves careful consideration.